mdibl/biocore_documentation/computational_skills/commandline_interface/cli_exercises.md

 * Check permissions of the contents of your root dir
 * Print out the number of lines in the README file
 * Move into test_dir1
-* Open the test1.txt file in an editor and add some text, saving changes, and exit
+* Open the test1.txt file in nano and add some text, saving changes, and exit
 * Using the wildcard character, remove both text files
 * Navigate up a directory and remove test_dir
-* Create a new file made up all the contents of a file using redirection
 * Using redirection, store the contents of your directory into a text file
 * Pipe ls -l into less
-* Pipe cat to head (place some tab delimited tables in directory)
+* Print out the `history` of your command line entries to the terminal

 ## Module 5: Introduction to tmux